-I was recently gifted a bottle of spectacular mocha liqueur and had a moment of chocolate-covered inspiration.
+In this post, I will show you how to make AMAZING Chocolate Gingerbread Cake Pops for the holidays.
+A few Winters ago, I was gifted a bottle of spectacular mocha liqueur and had a moment of chocolate-covered inspiration.

-These boozy gingerbread cake pops were seriously some of the best cake pops I’ve ever made.
-And although they (and the second batch, too) are LONG gone, I wrote down the recipe so I could share it with you for the holidays.
+These gingerbread cake pops were seriously some of the best cake pops I’ve ever had.
+And although they (and the second batch, too) are LONG gone, I wrote down the recipe so I could share it with you for the holidays!

-(Not much of a drinker?
-Feel free to omit the alcohol if you would like and the same amount of milk instead.
-Hope you enjoy it as much as I did!)
+(Feel free to omit the alcohol if you would like and the same amount of milk instead.)

 - Powdered sugar